 In 2010, I focused on climate change, conflict and development and the political challenges that surround them and put some time into looking at how they might be affected – could be affected if the right choices are made – by the establishment of the EU’s new External Action Service.

 By the end of 2011 I was wanting to get into some of the more big picture issues around peace and conflict – and this was partly shaped – or at least motivated – by the way violent conflict briefly exploded in England with the summer riots.
-I felt this particularly strongly because the street next to where I live in Hackney, east London, was in flames one night, with my own street closed by the police while the helicopters circled overhead.
-When, as explained above, I vacated the blogosphere for some months, it was partly to do some research and thinking about some of those big picture issues.
+I felt this particularly strongly because the street next to where I lived in Hackney, east London, was in flames one night, with my own street closed by the police while the helicopters circled overhead.
+I vacated the blogosphere for a few months around that time, partly in order to do some research and thinking about some of those big picture issues.

-And as 2014 began, I linked those bi issues with my position at International Alert to write a fair bit on the big peace and conflict trends of our time.
+I started up again in September 2012 and with a series of blogs that were mainly on these big issues.
+As 2014 began, I linked them my position at International Alert to write a fair bit on the big peace and conflict trends of our time.

 But, it has to be said straightaway, not them alone: one of the things I have learned to enjoy about blogging is that there it offers the freedom to go where I want with my thinking, my preoccupations and my research.
 So there’s quite a variety of issues that come to the surface when this blog is active.